 For far too long I put off happiness while in pursuit of my goals.

-I performed well in Law School.
-Ended up with good grades.
+I actually performed well in Law School.
 Graduated with a 3.5 GPA.
-Even passed the Maryland Bar on my first try.
-Except, after all this success, nothing really changed.
+Passed the Maryland Bar on my first try.
+Despite this success, nothing changed.

-So, I put my head down and started grinding.
-First with my father’s law firm, then at a judicial clerkship, then an investment bank, then another law firm, until finally two years later I circled back with my father’s firm.
+So now officially in the working world, I put my head down and started to grind.
+I started with my father’s law firm, then at a judicial clerkship, then an investment bank, then another law firm, until finally two years later I circled back with my father’s firm.

 It wasn’t until I started working at my father’s firm for the second time that I started to think about what I ACTUALLY wanted to do.

-Had I finally broken my habit of putting happiness on hold until I reach some hypothetical goal?
+Did anything change?
+Did I break my habit of putting happiness on hold until I reach some hypothetical goal?

 So I changed.

 I didn’t stop setting goals.
 I didn’t work any less.
 But I did switch my mindset.

 I started enjoying the little things.
 I started finding joy in my journey.
 I started finding joy in my study of acting, in my writing, in my side jobs, in my social life, in everything.